tyleha/beneathdata/content/1 - Howto Build Pelican.md

 I tried __Wordpress__, but I couldn't get fine-grained enough control of the HTML/CSS without forking over the $100+ annual Pro fee.

 I even looked at __Squarespace__, which nearly had me convinced (those are some beautiful templates over there), but frankly, it's just too Web 2.0 for me.
-Though if I was a photographer or an [artisinal lightbulb maker](http://www.imdb.com/video/imdb/vi3729299993), I'd use Squarespace in a heartbeat.
+Though if I was a photographer or an [artisanal light bulb maker](http://www.imdb.com/video/imdb/vi3729299993), I'd use Squarespace in a heartbeat.

 To top it all off, I kept feeling ashamed, like I know enough programming that I should just do it myself.
 But I didn't want to start from scratch or even from medium scratch like Django.
 That's where Pelican came in.